-Plants for fall color – 5 top picks for your borders
+Plants for fall color – 5 ideas for beautiful borders

-Tending your plot is a year-round activity and for a backyard that looks good through the fall and winter, it’s important to consider your plant choices.
-After all, we want our shrubs and flowers to work hard by offering maximum flowers from the minimum space for the longest time.
+Tending to your plot is a year-round activity, so for a backyard that looks good in fall and winter it’s important to consider plant choices that work through the seasons.

-There are so many lovely shrubs with great color and shapely foliage that can create interest and texture in your backyard ideas.
-And we always recommend including evergreen shrubs as they are great for adding structure in the garden.
+Having a planting plan to create multi-layered borders that provide interest through every season, and particularly in the colder months, is a smart idea.
+There are so many interesting shrubs with great color and shapely foliage that can create texture within your backyard ideas.
+We always recommend including evergreen shrubs, too, as they are great for adding structure and year-round color in the garden.

 Plants for fall color – 5 picks for an autumnal border